 Most of your charging will take place at home and overnight, meaning it won’t disrupt your day-to-day routine too much.
 With around 80% of EV charging being done from the comfort of your own home3, you can also avail of a NightSave Meter which offers reduced electricity prices overnight.

-And, newer EVs are often capable of charging over 190km in as little as 20 minutes, making them a more convenient option than ever before.
+What’s more, newer EVs are often capable of charging over 190km in as little as 20 minutes, making them a more convenient option than ever before.
 Rapid charging points are popping up all over the country, so you’re likely to have a speedy option available in your area.

 3. ‘There aren’t enough public charging points across Ireland.’

-With over 2,400 public charging points located across Ireland, there are both pre-pay and pay as you go options to suit everyone.
+With over 2,400 public charging points located across Ireland, there are both pre-pay and pay-as-you-go options to suit everyone.
 The government’s Climate Action plan includes a target of over 945,000 EVs on Irish roads by 20304, so continual improvement of that infrastructure should be a priority – and with more charging points planned for installation across the island, it promises to be easier to charge up with every passing year.

 4. ‘Electric vehicles are not very well suited to long journeys.’